NSO Insurance: A Guide for Medical Professionals

 To Cover Defense Fees for Trial

-If you’ve ever been sued before or had to defend yourself in court, you already know that attorney fees are expensive and they add up quickly.
+If you’ve ever been sued before or had to defend yourself in court, you already know that attorney fees are expensive and add up quickly.

 Should you find yourself as a defendant in a malpractice suit, you’ll need a lawyer to prepare your defense before trial and speak on your behalf in court.
 Malpractice insurance covers legal defense fees, so you don’t have to go broke trying to prove your innocence against a patient claim.